ajeyverma/ajeyverma/README.md

 ### 🤝 Let’s Collaborate

 I’m open to collaborating on IoT, AI, Robotics, CLI tools, or open-source projects.
-Always happy to learn from others or team up—feel free to reach out!
+Always happy to learn from others or team up, feel free to reach out!

 ---